makerdao/community/faqs/liquidation.md

 ## What is the Liquidation Penalty?

-This is a fee that is added to the total outstanding DAI debt when a Liquidation occurs, which is subtracted from a CDP's collateral holdings.
+This is a fee that is added to the total outstanding DAI debt when a Liquidation occurs, which is subtracted from a CDPs collateral holdings.

 Proceeds from penalty fees are transferred to the PETH pool.
 This increases the ratio of WETH that users receive when they remove their collateral from a CDP.
 This fee inflates the value of the collateral pool during periods when there are a lot of Liquidations, for example, due to a high level of instability in the market.